algorand/pyteal/docs/abi.rst

 This page will introduce and explain the relevant concepts necessary to build a PyTeal application that adheres to the ARC-4 ABI standards.

-TODO: warning about how ABI types are intended to be used at the moment (for standard serialization at the incoming and outgoing layers of contract) - internal use may be extremely inefficient with ABI types
-TODO: warning about how internal representation of ABI types may change over time

 Types
 ------